 There are many other things you can do (and many more we do).
 For more ideas on decorating, and more HP ideas in general, check out my Harry Potter Pinterest page.

-The way we do points has not changed, but because our day camp grew we went from 2 houses to 4 houses.
+The way we do points has not changed, but because our day camp grew, we went from 2 houses to 4 houses.
 We started with Embredor and Firesong.
 Later we added Paladorn and Grizzelstorm.
+(Notice how they all have 3 syllables in their names like the houses at Hogwarts, which was deliberately done by JK Rowling.)
 Here is what the template looks like for our staff and camper’s name tags.
 There are two for each because we cut them out, place theme back to back and laminate them before adding the lanyard.
 That way if they flip around it will still show their name.

 As for the sorting, we assign each camper a house ahead of time.
 On our online registration form there is a place where parents can request their child be in the same house as a friend, which we always honor, but we ask parents to let their child know that their request will be passed on to the Sorting Hat.